FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/about_command.md

 UNIX and Windows only

 This executable file retrieves system information, for example information needed to request a key.
-To use <span class="code">cfttell</span>:
+To use `cfttell`:

--   Navigate to the<span class="code"> &lt;CFTDIRINSTALL>/bin</span> directory
+-   Navigate to the` <CFTDIRINSTALL>/bin` directory
 -   Run cfttell

 Options: